Newshasadat/Stack-Overflow-Developer-Survey/README.md

 This helps identify which AI use cases are associated with higher levels of **interest and trust**.

--Bar chart showing what percentage of AI users ticked each “Currently using” option
+- Bar chart showing what percentage of AI users ticked each “Currently using” option

--crosstab and Heatmap of different AI tool use cases vs. view on favorability/trustworthiness
+- crosstab and Heatmap of different AI tool use cases vs. view on favorability/trustworthiness

 ### 4. Investigate Job Roles of AI Users